-It is only possible to defer all examinations in a block (e.g. January, April or Summer).
+It is only possible to defer all examinations in a block (e.g. January, April, or Summer).
 It is not permitted to defer after one or more examinations have been sat - these situations would be considered under mitigating circumstances.
+Examination deferral requests will be rejected if not submitted in advance: two weeks before the January examination period starts, or one week before the April and Summer examination periods start.

-If you believe that deferral of examinations should be considered for your situation, you should contact the senior tutor.
+If you believe that deferral of examinations should be considered for your situation, you should contact your Year Tutor as soon as possible.